 A stop-loss order is typically used to sell stocks.
 Under this instruction, your portfolio (either through its manager or an automated system) will sell the selected stock as soon as it dips below a certain price.
 With a stop-loss order, your stock will be sold at the best available price when it is triggered.
 This means that if the price dips dramatically when your loss amount is reached you may end up with more of a loss than your intended limit.

 This is known as “converting to a market order.”
 That means that your stop-loss order (“look for this price and sell”) will become a market order (“sell the asset immediately”).
 The distinction is important because a stop-loss order cannot guarantee you a specific price.
 Your portfolio will immediately market the asset, but your actual return will depend on how the price moves during the transaction.

 The stop-limit order exists to smooth out some of the unpredictability of a stop-loss order.
 As noted, the biggest problem with stop-loss is that it converts to a market order upon execution.
 This means that your portfolio will execute the trade at a potentially unpredictable price.
-Our sale of Stock A will trigger at $10 per share, but we have no control over the price that stock will actually sell for.
+Our sale of Stock A above will trigger at $8 per share, but we have no control over the price that stock will actually sell for.

 A stop-limit order attempts to solve this.
 When the asset hits the stop price, triggering the order, this instruction becomes a “limit” order rather than a market order.
 A limit order is an instruction for your portfolio to buy or sell an asset at a specific price or better.
 This means that it will only sell an asset at or above the set price, and it will only buy the asset at or below the set price.

-Under a stop-limit order, you can specify that you would like to sell if it falls below a certain price, but you don’t want to sell it for any less than another price.
+In other words, under a stop-limit order, you can specify that you would like to sell if it falls below a certain price, but you don’t want to sell it for any less than another price.

 As with stop-loss orders, investors can use stop-limit orders to purchase securities if they have taken a short position.
-In this case you would issue an order to buy an asset if it goes above a stop price, but no higher than the established limit price.
+In this case, you would issue an order to buy an asset if it goes above a stop price, but no higher than the established limit price.

 Stop-Loss vs. Stop-Limit Orders